ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 To interact with the provided git repository, you have several options:

-- Using a terminal (Git Bash on Windows).
+- Using a terminal (or Git Bash on Windows).
 [Clone](https://git.chalmers.se/help/gitlab-basics/start-using-git.md#clone-with-ssh) the git repository via SSH:

   ![chalmers-gitlab-clone-ssh.png](img/chalmers-gitlab-clone-ssh.png)